-- Complete the JCQ form 'JCQ/App1' within the deadlines specified in this document and email to: appeals@wjec.co.uk. - ➤ Ensure that the form sets out clearly and concisely the grounds for the appeal and provides specific information and evidence to support the appeal
+- ➤ Complete the JCQ form 'Application for Appeal' within the deadlines specified in this document and email to: appeals@wjec.co.uk . - ➤ Ensure that the form sets out clearly and concisely the grounds for the appeal and provides specific information and evidence to support the appeal.